Colorado State vs. Hawaii NCAA Football Odds, Plays and Insights | November 20, 2021

 Over/Under Insights

-- Colorado State has combined with its opponents to put up more than 54 points just one time this season.
+- Colorado State and its opponents have scored at least 54 points -- this matchup's point total -- just once this season.

-- Hawaii's games have gone over 54 points in five of 10 chances this season.
+- So far this season, 50% of Hawaii's games (5/10) have had more combined points than Saturday's total of 54.

-- The combined points per game average of the two teams, 48.9, is 5.1 points fewer than Saturday's over/under.
+- The two teams combine to average 48.9 points per game, 5.1 less than the over/under in this contest.

-- This contest's over/under is 1.4 points lower than the 55.4 these two squads combine to give up per game in 2021.
+- This contest's total is 1.4 points under the 55.4 these two squads combine to give up per game in 2021.

-- The Rams and their opponents score an average of 48.9 points per game, 5.1 fewer than Saturday's total.
+- Rams games have an average total of 48.9 points this season, 5.1 fewer than Saturday's over/under.

-- The 54-point over/under for this game is 7.5 points below the 61.5 points per game average total in Rainbow Warriors games this season.
+- The 61.5 PPG average total in Rainbow Warriors games this season is 7.5 points more than this game's over/under.

 Colorado State Stats and Trends